NEUAnalyses/HHWWgg_Tools/Production/README.md

 (just change the extension from .py.txt to .py before use).
 Note the madgraph gridpack included in the preamble.
 This will create a 250 GeV Radion in MadGraph, and pythia will decay it into two SM Higgs Bosons, where one Higgs decays into two photons and the other Higgs decays into two W bosons.
 One of the W bosons will then decay into two quarks (which can be u, d, s or c) which will hadronize, and the other W boson will decay into a lepton and neutrino (of the electron or muon flavor).

-This can be done with the steps:
+This can be done with the steps from an lxplus7 machine:

+    export SCRAM_ARCH=slc6_amd64_gcc630
     cmsrel CMSSW_9_3_9_patch1
     cd CMSSW_9_3_9_patch1/src
     cmsenv